rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 bug fixes
  - clustering reset no longer destroys installed plugins
- - fix race condition between queue declaration and connection termination that causes spurious connection_closed_abruptly messages in the log
+ - fix race condition between queue declaration and connection termination that causes spurious noproc errors to appear in the log
 - fix memory leak when channel consume on many queues but do not close
  - fix issue with backing queue where changes to the queue index state are lost